-Journey School is in its 4th year of its pioneering Cyber Civics program.
-This program was initiated in 2010-11 to address a growing need to prepare our students to leave Journey School equipped with the skills to be ethical, confident and empowered digital citizens.
+Journey School’s digital media program addresses a growing and urgent need to prepare our students to leave Journey School equipped with the skills to be ethical, confident and empowered digital citizens.

 Why is it crucial to teach Media Literacy and CyberCivics™?